-- Our LockBody technology platform is designed to enable a potential dramatically enhanced therapeutic index.
-The unlocking of the full activity of a LockBody requires two criteria, the presence of the binding target of the constitutively-active, upper Fabs and a highly proteolytic environment.
+- Our LockBody technology platform is designed to enable a potential for dramatically enhanced therapeutic index.
+A LockBody is designed to 'unlock' when two criteria are met: the presence of the binding target of the constitutively-active, upper Fabs and a highly proteolytic environment.
 With the appropriate choice of tumor-associated antigen, we believe this dual requirement has the potential to significantly widen the therapeutic index and to provide access to the most potent effector mechanisms. - Our LockBody technology platform is designed to avoid the 'sink effect'.
 The stability of a 'locked' LockBody in the periphery is designed to prevent unwanted binding to effector targets that are often highly expressed in the blood and secondary lymphoid tissue.
 We believe this design has the potential to reduce the 'sink effect' and lead to much lower effective doses, which may further reduce the risk of toxicity. - Our LockBody technology platform is based on a simple, IgG-based design that supports manufacturing by existing standard methods.
 As all the components of a LockBody are based on native, human IgG structures they have the potential to retain all the key benefits of standard therapeutic antibodies including high manufacturing yields and low immunogenicity.